brainfoolong/cryptojs-aes-php/README.md

-cryptojs-aes-php - CryptoJS 3.x AES encryption/decryption on client side with Javascript and on server side with PHP
+CryptoJS 3.x AES encryption/decryption on client side with Javascript and on server side with PHP
 ================

 I've long researched to make this working for me and i want to share my solution to make it possible to encrypt/decrypt data from/to CryptoJS and PHP.